 Look for Kim Moldofsky, The Maker Mom, on WGN Morning News, this Friday, November 24 around 9:30 Central as she shows off a few of this year’s top science, engineering, and tech gifts for kids.
 If you stopped by this site as a result of that segment, welcome!
-If you’re in the Chicago area, be sure to check our companion site, STEM Kids Chicago.
-Sign up for the STEM Kids newsletter to keep tabs on where to go and what to do for family STEM fun in Chicago.
 This post contains affiliate links.
 Your purchase through these links helps support this site.

-We’ll be updating this guide up through early December, so check back soon for our newest finds and reviews.
-Click for great new STEM books, unique STEM-themed finds on Etsy (wonderful teacher and coach gifts), and clothes.
-Want to give the gift of experience?
-Check out the STEM Kids Chicago Winter STEM Camp Directory.
+We’ll be updating this guide through early December, so check back soon for our newest finds and reviews.
+Click for great new STEM books and unique STEM-themed finds on Etsy (wonderful teacher and coach gifts), and clothes.

 Best STEM Gifts for Kids